 I.e. Unicode is upward compatible to ISO Latin 1.
 However, the encoding as sequence of bytes is different.
-Unicode character numbers have usually 16 bit, and extensions are planned.
+At the beginning, Unicode character numbers had 16 Bit, now there are 17 planes of 16 Bit each.
 With the UTF-8 encoding of Unicode, at least the 7-bit ASCII characters have the same encoding in ASCII, ISO Latin 1, and Unicode.
 However, for German national characters (ä, ö, ü, etc.) this is no longer true: UTF-8 uses two bytes for them.
+See Slide 1-37.